 Our paper is organized as follows.
-In Section \ref{sec:auriga} we provide a brief description of the Auriga simulations.
+In Section \ref{sec:auriga} we introduce the Auriga simulations and discuss their suitability for this project.
 In Section \ref{sec:brightest stellar}, we discuss the generation of the surface brightness maps that are used to identify the brightest low surface brightness feature in each halo.
 We also quantify the number of models with observable streams as a function of limiting surface brightness.
 In Section \ref{sec:properties}, we study the progenitor satellites from which each brightest stream originated, and characterize their distribution of infall times and infall mass by each progenitor.
 We present our Summary and Conclusions in Section \ref{sec:conclusion}.